Vaccine Info

 February 8, 2021 - The U.S. NIH published: Clinical trial in hospitalized COVID-19 patients evaluates long-acting antibody therapy.

 July 15, 2020 - Study published by Nature: Potently neutralize and protect human antibodies against SARS-CoV-2.
-In two mouse models of SARS-CoV-2 infection, passive transfer of COV2-2196, COV2-2130, or a combination of both of these antibodies protected mice from weight loss.
-Furthermore, it reduced the viral burden and levels of inflammation in the lungs.
+In two mouse models of SARS-CoV-2 infection, passive transfer of COV2-2196, COV2-2130, or a combination of both antibodies protected mice from weight loss.
+Furthermore, it reduces the viral burden and levels of inflammation in the lungs.

 June 9, 2020 - Vanderbilt University Medical Center discovered the human monoclonal antibodies and licensed them to AstraZeneca.
 Under the terms of the licensing agreement with Vanderbilt, AstraZeneca will pay single-digit royalties on future net sales.

-April 8, 2020 - The Chinese Academy of Sciences and Vanderbilt University Medical Center provides AstraZeneca with genetic sequences for antibodies discovered against SARS-CoV-2 for further in silico and in vitro assessment.
+April 8, 2020 - The Chinese Academy of Sciences and Vanderbilt University Medical Center provide AstraZeneca with genetic sequences for antibodies discovered against SARS-CoV-2 for further in silico and in vitro assessment.

 Evusheld Clinical Trials